VGLoic/aws-exploration/README.md

 I see my service as `Active` and I see `1/1 tasks running`, looking good!
 I use the DNS name of the load balancer and try to query it with the path `<Load balancer DNS name>/health`, no response but this is expected, let's try to modify the default security group to allow incoming traffic for Port 80.
 I modified it, retriggered my query, and it works!
 Great!

 Now, I cheated a bit as I have used my default security group for everything.
 In the video, the guy is using a custom security group, so I'm gonna do that next.

+### 5. Creating a Service in default security group and Load Balancer in another security group

+So from what I understood from the video, the goal is to create:
+- one load balancer in one security group,
+- one service that will run my task in my default security group.

+Since the load balancer hits on the tasks of my service, I will need to make sure that the two security groups are properly configured in order to allow traffic.
+Actually, all I need is to allow incoming traffic coming from the load balancer security group to the default security group of my service and tasks.

+Let's go then.

+In the video, the guy creates beforehand a load balancer but let's see if I can do this within the service creation flow directly.
+It does not seem so, it would lead to a load balancer in the same security group.
+No worries, let's create one from scratch!

+So I still want an `Application Load Balancer` and I will name it `AWSFargateGuideLB`.

+It will be `internet-facing` and not `internal`, and I choose the `IPv4` as IP address type.

+For the VPC, I will choose my default VPC and choose the three availability zones, it gives me the three associated subnets.

+Now on the `Security groups`, I can only choose an existing so I open a new tab in order to create a new security group as I don't want the default one here.

+#### Security group creation

+I will choose the name as `AWSFargateGuideLB` and the default VPC.

+By default I have no `inbound rules` and one `outbound rule` (allowing traffic to all IPv4 if I understand correctly).

+I will want to access my load balancer from the internet, so I will add one inbound rule in order to allow all incoming traffic on Port 80 from IPv4.

+Security group successfully created

+#### Back to the load balancer

+I choose my newly created `AWSFargateGuideLB` security group.

+Now I need to setup the `Listeners and routing`, I need to create a `Target group` in order to know where I forward my requests.
+It opens a new tab.

+#### Target group creation

+For the target type, I will choose `IP addresses` because the video insisted on it.
+I understand that `instances` is when you work with EC2 instances directly and that `Lambda function` is for `Lambda functions`.
+However, there is also the `Application Load Balancer` type which seems promising, I will try this after.

+For the name, I choose `AWSGuideFargateLBTargetGroup`.

+For the `Protocol port`, I will choose `3000` as this is on this port that my app will be exposed.
+And I also modify the healthcheck command to use `/health`.

+#### Back to the load balancer

+I can now choose my target group and I go for the creation!

+#### Back to the service

+Let's see if I can create my service with my new load balancer.

+I can pick my `AWSFargateGuideLB` load balancer!

+For the `listener`, I can choose the `use an existing listener` and select the listener on `80:HTTP`.

+For the `Target group`, I can choose the `use an existing target group` and select the `AWSGuideFargateLBTargetGroup`.

+I create my service but hitting on the load balancer gives me a 504, this is expected as I still need to allow traffic between my two security groups.

+So I go to the security group part in AWS and I go for modifying my default security group.
+I will add an `inbound rule` in order to allow traffic coming to Port 3000 coming from my security group `AWSFargateGuideLB`.

+I save this and try to hit on my load balancer DNS (with `/health`) and it works!

 ## Development